nodeshift/tutorial/api/README.md

 ## Defining Routes

 A REST API provides endpoints for the basic CRUD operations.
 In this section we are going to define these endpoints by adding a routes.
-CRUD operations are often mapped to http operations as follows:
+CRUD operations are often mapped to HTTP operations as follows:

 * create -> post
 * read -> get